cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 There are many less people at Green than you might think.
 At least in the way I have defined it.
 Green is a reaction to Orange.
 Even though Green has many (needed!) criticisms of science it does not throw out science.
 It recognizes that there are many other voices that need to be heard from, but science still has a place at the table.
 And just because you vote a certain way does not make you Green.
 If you don't fully believe in science and you are group focused, you are most likely at Blue.
 For example the QAnon conspiracy snared many people in yoga and alternative health communities.
 These people presumably vote liberally, but they also do not fully have Orange critical reasoning yet.
 I would call that Blue.

-Recently the sorting has gotten a little earlier.
+Recently the sorting has gotten a little easier.
 If you are “woke” you are probably Green.
 And by “woke” I mean that things like critical race theory and structural racism make intellectual sense to you.

 Green seems to not be able to see the other stages.
 People at Green think that everyone sees the world exactly as they do, and if someone does something wrong [they should know better][3].
 To get them to understand our vast differences they would have to do some deep personal exploration.
 And if they do that, that brings them to Yellow